Key Quote

 Technique 1 — AUDITORY IMAGERY / SEMANTIC FIELD OF DEATH

-The word 'knell' — a funeral bell tolling for the dead — transforms the mere sound of the beloved's name into a death sentence.
-Byron creates a semantic field of death and mourning throughout: 'pale', 'cold', 'chill', 'knell', 'sever', 'grieve'.
+The word 'knellknell — The sound of a bell rung slowly, especially for a death or funeral' — a funeral bell tolling for the dead — transforms the mere sound of the beloved's name into a death sentence.
+Byron creates a semantic fieldsemantic field — A group of words connected by a shared meaning of death and mourning throughout: 'pale', 'cold', 'chill', 'knell', 'sever', 'grieve'.
 Love does not merely end — it dies, and the speaker is left in perpetual mourning for something that cannot be publicly acknowledged.

 The verb 'struck' makes the name a physical assault — it hits the heart like a blow.
-Byron uses synaesthesia (blending senses) to connect hearing ('ear') with feeling ('heart'), suggesting that the pain is so total it crosses sensory boundaries.
+Byron uses synaesthesiasynaesthesia — The blending of different senses in language to connect hearing ('ear') with feeling ('heart'), suggesting that the pain is so total it crosses sensory boundaries.
 The beloved's name, once a source of pleasure, has become a weapon that wounds every time it is spoken in society.

 Key Words